 The majority of our operations are based in the U.S., and accordingly, the majority of our transactions are denominated in U.S. dollars.
 However, we have foreign-based operations where transactions are denominated in foreign currencies and are subject to market risk with respect to fluctuations in the relative value of foreign currencies.
 Our primary foreign currency exposures relate to our short-term intercompany balances with our foreign subsidiaries and accounts receivable and cash valued in the United Kingdom in U.S. dollars.
 Our primary foreign subsidiaries have functional currencies denominated in the British pound, Australian dollar, and Euro, and foreign denominated assets and liabilities are remeasured each reporting period with any exchange gains and losses recorded in our consolidated statements of operations.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies and the Euro and the British pound.
-Based on currency exposures existing at May 9, 2008, a hypothetical 10% movement in foreign exchange rates would not expose us to significant gains or losses in earnings or cash flows.
-In addition, we may use derivative instruments to manage the risk of exchange rate fluctuations.
-However, at May 9, 2008, we had no outstanding derivative instruments.
-We do not use derivative instruments for trading or speculative purposes.
+Based on currency exposures existing at August 29, 2008, a hypothetical 10% movement in foreign exchange rates would not expose us to significant gains or losses in earnings or cash flows.